2/19/2025

 Will Nance

-Hey guys, appreciate you taking the question.
+Hey, guys.
+I appreciate you taking the question.
 Congrats on a strong finish to the year.
-I'm on a wanted to follow up on some of the comments you made around, and I think Elena just echoed around the strong signals you're seeing in both international and retail and some of the newer initiatives.
+Aman, I wanted to follow up on some of the comments you made around, and I think Elena just echoed, around the strong signals you're seeing in both international and retail and some of the newer initiatives.
 It sounded like you rejiggered a few of the strategic priorities for investment this year based on some of that feedback that you're getting.
 You mentioned the retail.
 I'm wondering if you could just talk about how things are progressing versus your expectations.
 And there was a little bit more emphasis in the upfront commentary around servicing multiples of the current location base.
 And I think you also mentioned new verticals as well.
-And so just wondering how the thought process has changed or evolved over time around the surface area that you want us to address over time.
+Just wondering how kind of the thought process has changed or evolved over time around, you know, kind of the surface area that you want Post to address over time.
 Thanks.

 speaker